 For people dealing with a chronic lung disease like emphysema, every breath doesn’t come easy.
 As the disease progresses over time, the amount of oxygen the lungs can absorb gets worse.

 Luckily, it’s not all doom and gloom for emphysema sufferers as there are many ways to change one’s lifestyle to improve quality of life.
 Some of those ways include eating a lung-healthy diet, creating a lung-healthy home and performing emphysema breathing exercises.
-With your health in mind, the Lung Institute is here to offer some tips and information on emphysema breathing exercises.
+With your health in mind, the Lung Health Institute is here to offer some tips and information on emphysema breathing exercises.

 What is Emphysema?